 Outreach/Partnership Tools Comments City Website The City website is an open forum for providing hazard information and for accepting ongoing comments from the public.
 The City website will likely be the main avenue for maintaining an open dialogue with the public for hazard mitigation throughout the planning period.
+The HMP will be posted on the City website with instructions to the public for providing comments on an on-going basis for incorporation into Plan updates.
 Public Outreach The City holds several training opportunities throughout the year.
 Public safety training will be able to be expanded to include hazard-specific information to improve hazard awareness.